Roger Garaudy: Garaudy v. France

 Garaudy appealed this decision to the European Court of Human Rights, stating that his book was a political work criticizing the policies of Israel that did not deny that the Nazis had committed crimes against humanity, and that his freedom of expression was interfered by the French courts.
-At his hearing, Garaudy stated that his book in no way condoned National Socialist methods, and that book was an attack on the mythologizing and use of "the holocaust" by Israeli government as policy.
-He argued that his book dealt with the Israeli government's use of "the holocaust" as a "justifying dogma" for its actions, mainly in Palestine and toward Palestinians.
+At his hearing, Garaudy stated that his book in no way condoned National Socialist methods, and that book was an attack on the mythologizing and use of the Holocaust by the Israeli government as policy.
+He argued that his book dealt with the Israeli government's use of the Holocaust as a "justifying dogma" for its actions, mainly in Palestine and toward Palestinians.

 His appeal was rejected as inadmissible.
-The ECHR ruled that Garaudy has denied historical facts in his book which is not a research work.
+The ECHR ruled that Garaudy had denied historical facts in his book which is not a research work.
 It also argued that the interference pursued two of the legitimate aims included in Gayssot Act articles and is not a violation of Garaudy's right for free speech.
 The ECHR did not use this rationale in Perinçek v.
 Switzerland.